oroinc/documentation/user/back-office/products/products/create-complex.rst

 14. Review translation rules for a product name, URL slug, long description, and short description.

-   To manually enter a translation, click |IcTranslations|, clear the **Use <parent translation>** check box next to the required language, and provide your translation version.
+   To manually enter a translation, click |IcTranslations|, clear the **Use <parent translation>** checkbox next to the required language, and provide your translation version.

    .. image:: /user/img/products/products/ProductsCreateTranslation.png
       :alt: Provide the relevant translation